programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 IA's Python wrapper does not provide a single-page download function&mdash;only bulk.
 This means that we will use IA's RESTful API to get specific pages.
 First we construct a URL for each page that we need.
 Then we use the `requests` library to send an HTTP GET request and, if everything goes well (i.e. the code 200 is returned in the response), we write out the contents of the response to a JPEG file.

 IA has been working on an [alpha version](https://iiif.archivelab.org/iiif/documentation) of an API for image cropping and resizing that conforms to the standards of the International Image Interoperability Framework ([IIIF](https://iiif.io/)).
-This is a vast improvement on the old method for single-page downloads which required downloading JP2 files, an out-of-date archival format that is a pain to work with and convert.
+IIIF represents a vast improvement on the old method for single-page downloads which required downloading JP2 files, a largely unsupported archival format.
 Now it's extremely simple to get a single page JPEG:

 ```Python
 # See: https://iiif.archivelab.org/iiif/documentation